 Achillea 'Paprika' (Galaxy Series) is a mat-forming cultivar which has medium green foliage andlong-lasting, dusty-red flowers with yellow centers.
-The initial flower color fades to light pink, creamy yellow and brown.
+The initial flower colour fades to light pink, creamy yellow and brown.
 The foliage has a strong, somewhat spicy aroma which persists when used in dried arrangements - bring the dried flowers and foliage indoors!

 Naming confusion: Although many authorities list 'Paprika' as one of the Galaxy Hybrids (A. millefolium x A. 'Taygetea'), The American Horticultural Society A to Z Encyclopedia of Garden Plants both consider it to be a cultivar of A. millefolium.
 (Achillea millefolium and its cultivars have a more spreading habit than some of the taller, clump-forming yarrows such as A. filipendulina.)
 Me?
 (Paul) I'm just calling it Achillea 'Paprika' (Galaxy Series) like the RHS Plantfinder.
 HOWEVER, none of thisnaming-confusion changes the fact it is an amazing garden plant!

 - Soil: Almost any soil that is reasonably well drained- grows well in Ballyrobert!

 - Other features: Cut Flowers or Dried Flowers